Pawnee Fire Grows to 13,700 Acres

 Further education for people about fire safety is mandatory.
 Even if you’re not in California or another wildfire-heavy area, you could still be at risk.
 Should you learn of or see unsafe fire practices, report them immediately.
 You could make a huge difference for yourself and your community.
 Fire can be an immensely powerful and useful tool.
 Although, this shouldn’t be something that devastates a community and causes the loss of any lives.
 We can use the fires in California as an important lesson of how to use nature to benefit us, without destroying our land and lives in the process.

 If you, or someone you love, was affected by the recent Pawnee fire, contact our firm immediately.
-Here, our trusted legal team will be able to give you a free case evaluation.
-If your case is something we can help provide support to, we can send our own adjuster to evaluate the extent of fire damage done to your home, as well as help you set the necessary repairs and negotiate a proper settlement / recovery option with your property's insurance provider.
-For any questions, comments, or concerns, contact our firm immediately - we're here to help.
+Here, our trusted legal team will be able to give you a no cost case evaluation.
+If your case is something we can help provide support to, we can send our own adjuster to evaluate the extent of fire damage done to your home, as well as help you set the necessary repairs and negotiate a proper settlement / recovery option with your property’s insurance provider.
+For any questions, comments, or concerns, contact our firm immediately – we’re here to help.

 888-529-3111 Monday-Friday, 24 hrs a day, 7 days a week.